cailleanC1C/C1C-Recruitment/docs/contracts/CollaborationContract.md

 # 🧭 C1C Bot Collaboration Contract (v1.0)

 **Purpose**
-Single source of truth for how we work (you ↔ ChatGPT ↔ Codex), how pull requests are prepared, and where Codex finds guardrails/CI policy.
+Single source of truth for how we work (me ↔ ChatGPT ↔ Codex), how pull requests are prepared, and where Codex finds guardrails/CI policy.
 This file is the only thing you need to hand me.

 ---